 Almost everyone knows what capsaicin is, though perhaps not by name.
 It’s the chemical in chili peppers that gives them their famous heat.
-This heat makes it ideal for spicing culinary dishes as well as providing a range of medicinal properties.
+This heat makes capsaicin ideal for spicing foods and also provides a range of medicinal properties.

-Capsaicin's health benefits include:
+Capsaicin's health benefits are thought to include:

-Some of the side effects of capsaicin include:
+Possible side effects of capsaicin include:

-Capsaicin can potentially worsen symptoms of acid reflux.
-The sensation of heat that it creates can irritate the lining of the stomach, possibly causing reflux, heartburn, and other uncomfortable effects.
+Capsaicin could worsen symptoms of acid reflux.
+The sensation of heat it creates can irritate your stomach lining, possibly causing reflux, heartburn, and other issues.

 Amounts and Dosage